British media tycoon considers Channel 5 float -Sky

 Media reports in January said Desmond had hired Barclays to look for buyers for the television network and was expecting to raise about 700 million pounds ($1.16 billion) through the sale.

-Sky News said Barclays' concurrent sale had drawn interest from more than 20 potential buyers, including Discovery Communications (DISCA.O), Scripps Networks SNI.N, Viacom (VIAB.O) and British Sky Broadcasting Group BSY.L, the owner of Sky News.
+Sky News said Barclays' concurrent sale had drawn interest from more than 20 potential buyers, including Discovery Communications, Scripps Networks, Viacom and British Sky Broadcasting Group, the owner of Sky News.

 Citing banking sources, Sky News said seven parties remained in the auction last week.